 An external submission portal is currently under development by the Scientific and Technical Information (STI) Program for NASA-funded users to submit Accepted Manuscripts and other STI products.

-Once live, grantees and cooperative agreement holders who currently submit Accepted Manuscripts through the National Institutes of Health Manuscript Submission (NIHMS) System launch will instead begin submitting directly to the STI external submission portal.
-Contractors will also have access to this portal to submit STI deliverables.
+Once live, grantees and cooperative agreement holders who currently submit peer-reviewed manuscripts through the National Institutes of Health Manuscript Submission (NIHMS) System launch will instead begin submitting directly to the NASA STI Program.

 What to Expect

 - New submissions will be redirected from NIHMS to STI after 1/31/2022

 - Increased discoverability of research by utilizing Persistent Identifiers (PIDs)

 - A PubSpace environment created in the NASA STI Repository